 Safari Experience - Have you ever wanted to go on a safari?
 We wanted to and finally checked it off our bucket list in Amboseli National Park!
-Crowned by Mount Kilimanjaro, Africa's highest peak, the Amboseli National Parks is one of Kenya's most popular parks.
+Crowned by Mount Kilimanjaro, Africa's highest peak, the Amboseli National Park is one of Kenya's most popular parks.
 The name "Amboseli" comes from a Maasai word meaning "salty dust", and it is one of the best places in Africa to view large herds up close.
 The 3.5 hour ride from Nairobi wasn't bad.
 Once we got ALL the luggage packed on top of the truck.
 Side Note: Pack light and use a hard suitcase in case it rains during transit.
-Especially if traveling with a group as your bags will be stored on top of the vehicle.
+This is especially important if traveling with a group as your bags may be stored on top of the vehicle.
 We were whisked through Nairobi city traffic into the wild.
 Our vehicle came fully equipped with free wifi and power outlets, BONUS!

 Note: Since we stayed in the reserve, there are power conservation regulations and the electricity is shut off for a few ours during the day.
 Our lodge was great at communicating this to ensure our devices were properly charged.
 This is mandatory in Amboseli, so come prepared with extended portable batteries.

 Our evening game drive felt as if we were in a scene from "The Lion King", including the most beautiful sunset.
 It was surreal being that close to the wildlife in their natural habitat.
 We will dedicate another post to share more detailed info about our full safari experience and what we would've done differently.